linusyong/racoon-ipsec/README.md

 # Introduction
 This documents down the settings for racoon IPSec VPN server setup in AWS (using Ubuntu 14.04) with OS X (El Capitan) and Windows (ShrewSoft VPN Client) as road warriors.
-The VPN use a Pre Shared Key (PSK), so no certificate generation is needed.
+T`he VPN use a Pre Shared Key (PSK), so no certificate generation is needed.
 The routing is simple route everything through the VPN server.
 This is useful if you need a US IP address.

 # Server Setup